-For the ordinary person in the street, their perception of what family lawyers do is likely to be limited to phrases such as ‘appear in court’, ‘divorces’, and ‘child support’, to name but three.
-However, as Culshaw Miller Lawyers advise, not every task that a family lawyer undertakes within their business is associated with family laws and courts.
+For ordinary people on the street, their perception of what family lawyers do is likely to be limited to phrases such as ‘appear in court’, ‘divorces’, and ‘child support’, to name but three.
+However, experienced lawyers advise that not every task that a family lawyer undertakes within their business is associated with family laws and courts.

 Sadly, many family lawyers have limited knowledge of financing and accounting and struggle with the many terms used within them.
-So, for any family lawyers who are likewise confused by the plethora of financial terms that exist, here are explanations of ten of the most important financial concepts you are likely to encounter within your business.
+So, for any family lawyers who are likewise confused by the plethora of financial terms, here are explanations of ten of the most important financial concepts you are likely to encounter within your business.

 #1 – Return On Investment (ROI): Normally calculated as a ratio or percentage, ROI is arrived at by dividing the amount of net profit generated by the amount invested to produce that profit.
 Investment spending can include marketing, equipment, and personnel.